 This is a great way to teach the musical form of ABABCB or verse-chorus-verse-chorus-bridge-chorus, using body percussion while performing the song “Moving On”.

-Music is Math
+Music is Math Lesson Plans

-The relationship between music and math offers an important and appropriate avenue to cross-curricular teaching.
+These Music is Math Lesson Plans offer an important and appropriate avenue to cross-curricular teaching.
 In my experience, once students are introduced to this relationship, light bulbs go off that can supercharge their musical growth.

 Kindergarten students, through play, can make the connection between numbers and notes.